Sv443/ComputerCraft-Projects/Farms/ConcreteConverter/README.md

 <br>

 ### Notes:
+- In order for the turtle not to break on SP world rejoins or MP server restarts, the turtle keeps track of its orientation.
+  If you move the turtle to a new spot or rotate it while in the same spot, hold <kbd>Ctrl</kbd> + <kbd>T</kbd> then run the command `rm orientation.txt` and then break the turtle, place it on its new spot and open it once to start the program.
 - Since the turtle only turns around and doesn't move, no fuel is needed.
 - The turtle will only take one stack from the input at a time, but it will eventually take every single item you put in the input.
 - Should the input inventory be empty, the turtle will wait and check every half second until you put something in.